-Rasis of Presentation
+Basis of Presentation

-The consolidated financial statements include the accounts of Morphic Holding, Inc. and its wholly owned subsidiaries described above.
-All intercompany balances have been eliminated in consolidation
+The condensed consolidated financial statements include the accounts of Morphic Holding, Inc. and its wholly owned subsidiaries described above.
+All intercompany balances have been eliminated in consolidation.

-These condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States ("GAAP").
-Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
+The accompanying condensed consolidated financial statements are unaudited and have been prepared by the Company in accordance with accounting principles generally accepted in the United States ("GAAP") as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
+Certain information and footnote disclosures normally included in the Company's annual financial statements have been condensed or omitted.
+These unaudited interim condensed consolidated financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position and results of operations for the interim periods ended June 30, 2020 and 2019.